All Episodes

 What's strange to me is I don't agree with the Democrats at all.

-I mean, obviously I'm a conservative.
+I mean, obviously, I'm a conservative.

-I I have sincere political disagreements with them on larger ideological issues.
+I have sincere political disagreements with them on larger ideological issues.

 But you have to respect their solidarity when they want to get something done.

-I'm not saying it was a good thing, I'm not making a moral judgment.
+I'm not saying it was a good thing.

-When the Democrats decided we want Obamacare to pass, they were cutting in the the the Cornhusker kickback, the Louisiana purchase.
+I'm saying from a strict tactical perspective, when the Democrats decided we want Obamacare to pass, they were cutting the Corn Husker kickback, the Louisiana purchase.

-They were buying off Congressmen.
+They were buying off congressmen.

-They were they were gonna steamroll it.
+They were going to steamroll it.

-Are are people telling you they get it?
+Are people telling you they get it?

 I think they got it after the election.